mvolkmann/blog/src/smalltalk.md

 An image can be used to manage collections of data, perhaps held in `Dictionary` objects, as an alternative to using a database.

+One way to start an image is to double-click its file.
+Once started, to discover the directory where it is stored, enter `DirectoryEntry smalltalkImageDirectory` in a workspace and "Print it".

 To save any changes, include open windows, their position and size, and their content (ex.
 Workspaces),